OwenTheGitHubMan/GARedesignedCloudfront/README.md

-# Welcome To GoAnimate For Schools Remastered Cloudfront server!
+# Welcome to the GoAnimate Redesigned cloudfront server!

-See stuff happening!
+Feel free to look around, and download stuff!